kwokyuenfan/kwokyuenfan.github.io/content/home/research.md

 #

 2. Shen, J., Peng, D., Hui, E., & Fan, K. (2024).
 Performance Measurability and Air Pollution Control: Evidence from a Quasi-experiment in China.
-Submitted to _Regional Studies_.
+Submitted to _World Development_.
 <div style="padding-left:50px" class="text-muted exp-meta">Abstract: Enhanced measurability for a high-powered incentive scheme elicits genuine efforts of local governments to curb air pollution but also induce dysfunctional “gaming the system” behavior. </div>

 #

 #

 3. Fan, K., Shen, J., Cheng, L., & Chan, K., & Hui, E. (2023).
 ESG Washing, Materiality and Pillar-mix Strategy: A REIT Perspective.
-Submitted to _Management Science_.
 <div style="padding-left:50px" class="text-muted exp-meta">Abstract: Real Estate Investment Trusts (REITs) that inflate their overall Environmental, Social, and Governance (ESG) performance by emphasizing social and governance aspects, often at the expense of environmental performance, tend to attract more institutional investors and demonstrate stronger corporate fundamentals, despite contributing to increased greenhouse gas emissions.
 A long-short portfolio that leverages these strategic ESG practices can yield significant positive abnormal returns. </div>

 #